-UPDATED 12Jul2019: If you rely on a septic system, or if your septic system is currently showing signs of failure, you’ve come to the right place.
+UPDATED 10Jul2020 + video: If you rely on a septic system, or if your septic system is currently showing signs of failure, you’ve come to the right place.
 You don’t necessarily need a whole new system.
 In fact, you probably don’t.
-This post is all about how I fixed my very sick septic system and how I’ve helped other people to do the same.
+This article is all about how I fixed my very sick septic system myself, with no professional help, and how I’ve helped other hundreds of other people to do the same.
+The photo below shows my failed septic system at the height of its failure.
+The liquid you see is about 8 inches above the top of the tank, and almost 24″ higher than the level of sewage should be.
+A licensed septic system installer examined my system and pronounced it unsalvageable.

 The septic system time bomb blew up at my place on June 17th, 2011.
-That’s my septic tank overflowing in the summer of that year.
-As you can see, the sewage is way above the top of the tank as the main access hatch is removed.
+As you can see in the photo above, the sewage was way above the top of the tank as the main access hatch is removed.
 The thing is, the solution I found for getting my system working again turned out to be cheaper, easier and far less disruptive than what I feared.
-Now its May 2018 and my system is still working perfectly.
+Now its July 2020 and my system is still working perfectly.
 In fact, it’s as good as new.
 The longest operational life of a septic system that I’ve ever heard of so far is 39 years.
 The shortest is 5 years.
-Mine crapped out (literally) after 22 years of service, but since I completely revived it we’re now in our 29th year of service.
+Mine crapped out (literally) after 22 years of service, but since I completely revived it we’re now in our 30th year of service.
 To understand why typical septic system failure is only a matter of time (and how it can be different for you) you need to understand how these hidden and mysterious sewage systems work, why they’re susceptible to trouble and what you can do to avoid grief or eliminate it when it comes.
 The details won’t be pretty, but if you’ve got a septic system in your life, this information is very much worth knowing about.
+Click below to watch and learn.

 Typical septic systems begin with an underground tank that’s divided in two.
 Raw sewage comes from your house and enters the first half of the tank.
 Digestion begins here, allowing most of the solids to become liquefied.
 Indigestible solids settle out on the bottom of this first half of the tank.
 Liquid effluent flows to the second half of the tank where more digestion happens before the liquid moves out into perforated pipes buried below soil level downstream of the tank.
 This area of soil is called the weeping bed or leaching bed, and it’s the most vulnerable part of any septic system.
 I’m told that 90% of the purification of waste water happens as the roots of grass and other green plants feed on the effluent, and I’m inclined to believe it.
 I can tell you from observation that the water in the second half of a septic tank is far from pure, while samples of water taken from the far end of a weeping bed are clear and odour free.
 At least until the weeping bed stops working, that is.